supaorg/supa/docs/dev/attributions.md

 - AIWrapper for interacting with AI models
 - Neorest for real-time API routes
 - uuid for generaiton of globally unique IDs

+## Knowledge and ideas

+- Move nodes
+- Map CRDT
+- Lectures
+- Attention is all you need
+- Local-first